itssachalhere/AdminDashboard/README.txt

-Install yarn modules needed to run the app.
+Install node modules needed to run the app.
 -> "yarn" in terminal

 To start a dev server use command